Qorvo/SEPIA_at_QSPICE/params.md

 ### Parameter #2:  Pre-Step Steady-State Timing

-The 2nd parameter is a floating number specifys the time point where the DUT system is in steady-state so that the SEPIA@QSPICE block starts detecting / averagin its pre-step voltage reference value.
+The 2nd parameter is a floating number specifys the time point where the DUT system is in steady-state so that the SEPIA@QSPICE block starts detecting / averaing its pre-step voltage reference value.

 ### Parameter #3:  Step-load Amplitude